If you are new to Instagram or planning to convert your personal account to a business account, this is your complete beginner’s guide for 2020/2021.

 On the top right hand corner, there is a three line icon.
 Tap on it and a navigation bar will slide out.

 Look for “insights”, then tap on it.

 A full insights report will be loaded as seen below.
-There are three main report tabs: Activity, Content and Audience.
+There are three main report sections: Overview, Your Audience and Content You Share.

-For insights into each post, click on “view Insights” under each image.
+For insights into individual posts, click on “view Insights” under each image.

 A Insights panel slides out from the bottom (of the post), displaying the total number of likes, comments, shares, saves, profile visits and reach of this one post.